 Position the infrared-transparent windows at or near critical locations.

-For example, inside the compartment, the chamber or the clean-room to be monitored.

 Verify that the witness plate is subjected to the same conditions that the location to be monitored.

-For a representative measurement these conditions are crucial, e.g. identical temperature and pressure.

 Before installation, record the spectrum of the cleaned, non-exposed window and retain for use as a background measurement.

 Immediately after exposure, analyse the infrared-transparent windows with the IR spectrophotometer.

+1 to item 1: For example, inside the compartment, the chamber or the cleanroom to be monitored.

+2 To item 2: For a representative measurement these conditions are crucial, e.g. identical temperature and pressure.

-A waiting period after exposure can cause false results due to creeping of some kinds of contaminants (e.g. silicones).
+3 to item 4: A waiting period after exposure can cause false results due to creeping of some kinds of contaminants (e.g. silicones).

 Indirect method